mehmetfurkandogan/Quadruped-Simulation/README.md

 ## Usage

 This repo introduces a learning framework for a legged robot in a dynamic environment.
-Trained samples can be found as follows.
+Trained samples are as follows.

 https://github.com/mehmetfurkandogan/Quadruped-Simulation/assets/123699292/04f1e598-66d9-4453-aecd-fa9cd76665d1